 Well, in the "Devices" menu on VirtualBox window, there's a submenu named select "CD/DVD devices...".
 From that menu choose "Remove disk from virtual device".
 Then FORCE EJECT.
 After this operation shut down the virtual machine (you can click on the close button and select "Shut down") and start it again and Ubuntu should load.

-Read the VirtualBox forums for more info, for example: VirtualBox 4.2 crashes on Restart after Ubuntu install.
+Read the VirtualBox forums for more info, for example, VirtualBox 4.2 crashes on Restart after Ubuntu install.

 When you shut down and start again, Ubuntu should load normally.

-As you can see, Virtualization is a great thing and enables us many great stuff, from simply trying out new operating systems we might like, to for example, having an entire environment for testing on a virtual machine.
+As you can see, Virtualization is a great thing and enables us much great stuff, from simply trying out new operating systems we might like, to for example, having an entire environment for testing on a virtual machine.

 Thanks for visiting and don't forget to leave a comment as this helps me write better articles for you and others.